Agnogh/math-for-kids/README.md

 - YouTube
 - Stack Overflow
 - Slack Community
-- No tutor help was requested as I wanted to pull this as independently as possible
+- No tutor help was requested, as I wanted to pull this as independently as possible

 ## **4. Gameplay**